^

 • P.bivia, P.buccalis, P.melaninogenica, Prevotella splanchnicus, P.disiens, P.intermedia, P.oris, Prevotella oralis, P.buccae, P.rumenicola, Prevotella denticola, P.corporis;

-• porphyromonas gingivalis, bifidobacteria and Bilophila wadsworthia;
+• Porphyromonas gingivalis, bifidobacteria and Bilophila wadsworthia;

-• Eubacterium aerofaciens и E.lentum;
+• Eubacterium aerofaciens and E.lentum;

-• peptostreptococcus anaerobius, Peptostreptococcus saccharolyticus, P.magnus, Peptostreptococcus micros, as well as Peptostreptococcus asaccharolyticus and P.prevotii;
+• Peptostreptococcus anaerobius, Peptostreptococcus saccharolyticus, P.magnus, Peptostreptococcus micros, as well as Peptostreptococcus asaccharolyticus and P.prevotii;

 Pharmacokinetics